Geometry puzzles

 I own one of those folding rulers where each segment is exactly 1 foot long.
 While playing with the open ruler I formed it into a triangle.
 Then I refolded it into a second triangle with double the area.
 Next I refolded it into a third triangle with triple the area.
 What is the smallest possible length of the ruler?

 Solved by: Nick McGrath, Lee Morgenstern, P.M.A.
-Hakeem, Paul Cleary, Mark Rickert, Claudio Baiocchi, Naim Uygun, Ender Aktulga
+Hakeem, Paul Cleary, Mark Rickert, Claudio Baiocchi, Naim Uygun, Ender Aktulga, Kaustuv Sengupta

 Triangle Ratios